 In Sikkim, Rainbow Hills Welfare Association (RHWA) a registered organization that has been working towards LGBTQIA+ rights and awareness has been actively trying to educate and create awareness among the people in the hills.
-On January 29, 2019, RHWA organized the first pride march Sikkim ever witnessed.
-The organizers and participants marched the streets of Gangtok, painting the town in colours of the rainbow.
+On January 29, 2019, RHWA organized the first pride march, Sikkim ever witnessed.
+The organizers and participants marched the streets of Gangtok, painting the town in colors of the rainbow.
 The battle against discrimination of the community began back in 1992 when a petition was filed at the Petition Committee of the Parliament seeking decriminalization of homosexuality.
-In 2009, a division bench of the Delhi High Court consisting of Justice A P Shah and Justice S Murlidhar gave a judgement in favour of Naz Foundation, the petitioner, striking down Section 377 of the Indian Penal Code.
-And finally, on September 8, 2018, the Supreme Court of India decriminalized homosexuality.
-A few months after this, Gangtok stood witness to its first-ever pride march.
-Ever since then the RHWA has been actively organizing various events and drives to promote awareness and education among the people in Sikkim.
+In 2009, a division bench of the Delhi High Court consisting of Justice A P Shah and Justice S Murlidhar gave a judgement in favour or Naz Foundation, the petitioner, striking down Section 377 of the Indian Penal Code.
+And finally on September 8, 2018, the Supreme Court of India decriminalized homosexuality.
+A few months after this, Gangtok stood witness to its first ever pride march.
+Ever since then, the RHWA has been actively organizing various events and drives to promote awareness and education among the people in Sikkim.

 Rigyal Sherpa, who identifies himself as a transgender male, says, “Coming out is different for everyone.
-According to my, it is important to come out to yourself before you come out to the world.
+In my opinion, it is important to come out to yourself before you come out to the world.
 And it is equally important to educate yourself on your identity so that you can educate others with clarity.
-And most important, it is necessary to be sensitive to others and respect and allow time to others to get used to differences.”
-Shradha RC, a queer, feels, “The fundamental issue lies in the stereotypical mindset that has set into the society in understanding gender in the binary of male and female.
-The notion of gender goes beyond this and gender and sexuality are two different concepts.
+And most important, it is necessary to be sensitive to others and respect and allow time for others to get used to differences.”
+Shraddha RC, a queer, envy feels, “The fundamental issue lies in the stereotypical mindset that has set into the society in understanding gender in the binary of male and female.
+The notion of gender goes beyond this, and gender and sexuality are two different concepts.
 It is important to realize and educate ourselves about that.”